-Three trends are reshaping vehicle security.
+The Leading Edge of Cybersecurity: Three trends reshaping vehicle security

 Cybersecurity continues to occupy much attention in the automotive world.

 We are soon going to have millions of connected land, sea and air vehicles traveling the globe.
 Those vehicles, connected businesses and other users will all require and rely on direct, real time, wireless access to operational vehicle data in order to advance safety, drive productivity and operate responsibly.